 Accelerator is a specialist business incubator in Shoreditch, the heart of London’s ICT and digital media community.
 We specialise in business development programs for high value, innovative, growing businesses in information and communication technology, interactive media, e-learning and design.

 The Imperial Incubator is a hub for innovation and entrepreneurship, providing office and laboratory space for early-stage companies.
-The two-storey 24,000 foot Incubator facility contains 12 laboratories, 22 offices, meeting rooms and break-out areas.
-This state of the art premises is conveniently located in South Kensington, Zone 1, making it an ideal location for commuters.
+The two-storey 18,000 square foot Incubator facility contains 10 laboratories, 12 offices, meeting rooms and break-out areas.
+This state of the art premises is conveniently located in London’s White City, Zone 2, making it an ideal location for young start-up companies focused on science and technology..

 Level 39 Canary Wharf (http://level39.co/)